 - Discuss ideas and concerns with people who will listen, understand, and respond

 - Persons concerned about the needs of students with disabilities

 The CAC welcomes everyone.
 The scheduled, public CAC meetings are open to parents, caregivers, school staff and anyone who is interested in learning about Special Education.Be informed about what's happening with your school district, around the state of California, and receive other important information regarding Special Education.
 The AV SELPA CAC can provide the knowledge and skills necessary to become a partner in the education process for your child through workshops, presentations by experts, and community fairs and events.
 You can find the CAC calendar in the "Parent's Corner" tab of the SELPA website https://www.avspecialed.com/Page/33.
 The CAC and SELPA also periodically distribute fliers and newsletters during the school year.

 What happens during the meetings?

 At the start of each school year, several meetings are scheduled for the CAC.
-Meetings last for 1.5 hours on different days of the week and times of the day to accomodate for various obligations of our parent's needs.
-Some meetings will indicate a presentation relating to a topic in Special Education, other "board meetings" will include any offical matters that need to be addressed by the Committee District Representatives.
+Meetings last for 1.5 hours on different days of the week and times of the day to accommodate for various obligations of our parents' needs.
+Some meetings will indicate a presentation relating to a topic in Special Education, other "board meetings" will include any official matters that need to be addressed by the Committee District Representatives.

 Interested in becoming a Community Advisory Committee (CAC) District Representative?
-Each shcool district within the AV SELPA is required to have a district representative on the CAC.
-Contact the Director of Special Education in your child's district of the SELPA office for more information on becoming a district representative.
+Each school district within the AV SELPA is required to have a district representative on the CAC.
+Contact the Director of Special Education in your child's district or the SELPA Office for more information on becoming a district representative.
 Representatives are appointed by each district and approved by the school board.